Incremental and Parallel Machine Learning Algorithms with Automated Learning Rate Adjustments: Proposed Algorithms and their Fundamental Properties

 \subsection{Line Search Algorithms}

-Step \ref{all:ngism:step} of Algorithm~\ref{alg:ngism} and step \ref{all:ngpsm:step} of Algorithm~\ref{alg:ngpsm} are implemented 3{as} line--searches.
-The algorithms decide an efficient step--size $\lambda_n$ in $[\underline{\lambda}_n,\overline{\lambda}_n]$ 3{by} using $y_{n,i-1}$ in Algorithm~\ref{alg:ngism} (or $x_n$ in Algorithm~\ref{alg:ngpsm}), $g_{n,i}$, $f_i$ and other 3{accessible} informations 3{on} $i$.
-This is the principal 3{idea} of this paper.
-We can use any algorithm 3{that} satisfies the above condition.
-3{The following are such} examples.
+Step \ref{all:ngism:step} of Algorithm~\ref{alg:ngism} and Step~\ref{all:ngpsm:step} of Algorithm~\ref{alg:ngpsm} are implemented as line searches.
+The algorithms decide an efficient learning rate $\lambda_n$ in $[\underline{\lambda}_n,\overline{\lambda}_n]$ by using $y_{n,i-1}$ in Algorithm~\ref{alg:ngism} (or $x_n$ in Algorithm~\ref{alg:ngpsm}), $g_{n,i}$, $f_i$ and other accessible information on $i$.
+This is the principal idea of this paper.
+We can use any algorithm that satisfies the above condition.
+The following are such examples.

-The simplest line search is the \textit{discrete argmin}, 3{as} shown in Algorithm~\ref{alg:dargmin}.
+The simplest line search is the \emph{discrete argmin}, as shown in Algorithm~\ref{alg:dargmin}.